 You can buy a toddy maker if you drink a ton of iced coffee, but a French press works great for a smaller amount of concentrate.
 However, you can make the larger batch and freeze the coffee concentrate in ice cube trays.

 My favorite benefit of cold brewing coffee is that there is less acid in the final product making it much easier on your stomach.
 That means if you’ve given up coffee because of your stomach there might still be hope.

-This is the same as making a pumpkin spice one so if you have pumpkin pure on hand feel free to use that instead of the cooked sweet potato.
-Pumpkin is available all year round in cans or if you cooked up a few pie pumpkins last fall and stored your homemade puree in the fridge.
+This is the same as making a pumpkin spice one, so if you have pumpkin pure on hand feel free to use that instead of the cooked sweet potato.
+Pumpkin is available all year round in cans or you may have cooked up a few pie pumpkins last fall and stored your homemade puree in the fridge.
 If you are like me and have already gone through your pumpkin stash, cook up a sweet potato and make it into a sweet potato pie cheap-o-chino.
 It taste just as good and still gives you a nutritional boost with your daily coffee.

 Are you a coffee hater?
 Leave it out completely and just add a touch more nondairy milk.

 - ¼ cup (63ml) cold brewed coffee concentrate (or 1 cup (250ml) regular brewed coffee)